MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive] ﻿"EnableEnterpriseUpdate"="dword:00000001"

 > [!IMPORTANT]
 > This setting will be removed soon.
-We recommend using the new setting [Set the sync client update ring](use-group-policy.md#GPOSetUpdateRing) instead.
+We recommend using the new setting [Set the sync app update ring](use-group-policy.md#GPOSetUpdateRing) instead.

-For more info about the update rings and how the sync client checks for updates, see [The OneDrive sync client update process](sync-client-update-process.md).
+For more info about the update rings and how the sync app checks for updates, see [The OneDrive sync app update process](sync-client-update-process.md).

 ### Set the default location for the OneDrive folder
 <a name="DefaultRootDir"> </a>